Hal Holbrook: Success

 In 1964, Holbrook played the role of the Major in the original production of Arthur Miller's Incident at Vichy.
 In 1968, he was one of the replacements for Richard Kiley in the original Broadway production of Man of La Mancha, although he had limited singing ability.
 In 1966, Holbrook starred opposite Shirley Booth in the acclaimed CBS Playhouse production of The Glass Menagerie.

 Holbrook co-starred with Martin Sheen in the controversial and acclaimed 1972 television film That Certain Summer.
 Around that same year, Holbrook appeared in a television public service announcement (PSA) commissioned by the Ad Council; aimed at the parents of college students planning to study abroad, the PSA sees Holbrook in a jail cell, warning viewers to inform their children of the penalties for drug abuse in countries outside the US.
 In 1973, Holbrook appeared as Lieutenant Neil Briggs, the boss and rival of Detective "Dirty" Harry Callahan (Clint Eastwood) in Magnum Force, an "obsessively neat and prim fanatic" who supports the obliteration of San Francisco's criminals and who is the leader of a rogue group of vigilante officers.

-In 1976, Holbrook won acclaim for his portrayal of Abraham Lincoln in a series of television specials based on Carl Sandburg's acclaimed biography.
+In 1976, Holbrook won acclaim for his portrayal of the sixteenth U.S. President Abraham Lincoln in a series of television specials based on Carl Sandburg's acclaimed biography.
 He won a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for the 1970 series The Bold Ones: The Senator.
-He was also famous for his role as the enigmatic Deep Throat (whose identity was unknown at the time) in the film All the President's Men.
-In 1979, he starred with Katharine Ross, Barry Bostwick, and Richard Anderson in the made-for-TV movie Murder by Natural Causes.
-He appeared in other various mini-series, including George Washington (1984) and Dress Gray (1986), and continued performing in theatrical productions, such as King Lear.
+He was also famous for his role as the enigmatic Deep Throat (whose identity was unknown at the time) in the film All the President's Men, and Commander Joseph Rochefort in the World War II battle film Midway.
+In 1977, he starred in the World War II film Julia, and the British-American thriller film Capricorn One.

+In 1979, Holbrook starred with Katharine Ross, Barry Bostwick, and Richard Anderson in the made-for-TV movie Murder by Natural Causes.
+He appeared in various mini-series, including as the second U.S. President John Adams in George Washington (1984), North and South (1985/1986) and Dress Gray (1986), and continued performing in theatrical productions, such as King Lear.
 Holbrook was the narrator on the Ken Burns documentary Lewis & Clark: The Journey of the Corps of Discovery in 1997.